God Eater (video game): Development

 The game was directed by Yoshimura Hiroshi, produced by Yosuke Tomizawa.
 Character designs were provided by Koichi Itakura and Sokabe Shuji.

 God Eater was initially announced in July 2009 by Namco Bandai Games.
 Shortly after the game's Japanese release a North American release was announced by a subsidiary of Namco Bandai Holdings, D3 Publisher, for a Q3 2010 release, but was delayed to sometime in 2011.

 Namco Bandai teased a new God Eater project with an event known as God Eater Fes 2010 which was scheduled to take place in Akiba Square on July 11, 2010.
 However, five days prior to the event, Famitsu revealed God Eater Burst, an "evolved" version of the original God Eater.
-The game was confirmed to contain additional arms, a new story, characters, enemies along with rebalanced gameplay and brushed up graphics.
+The game was confirmed to contain additional arms, a new story, characters, enemies along with rebalanced gameplay and improved graphics.
 God Eater Burst was released in Japan in October 28, alongside an expansion pack God Eater Burst: Append Edition adding all the new content of GEB to the original GE game.
 The North American title was changed to Gods Eater Burst making the word God plural.
 In addition to the main story arc featured in the original, Gods Eater Burst features an added storyline not featured in the original Japanese release.

-There is a sequel to the game entitled God Eater 2 on Famitsu, set two years after the first game.
+A sequel to the game, God Eater 2, is set two years after the first game.
 It was released on November 14, 2013.